themrpink/FabbricaSemantica/README.md

 # FabbricaSemantica - Semantic Fabric

 Utilities for semantic disambiguation.
+Fully written in Java.

+For the working project: FabbricaSemantica

-Written in Java.
-Front-ent converted in JS with the library JSweet.
+Frontent written in Java and converted in Javascript with JSweet.
+For the java source code of the frontend see: FabbricaSemanticaJSweet